 Welcome to the future of transport.
 Get ahead, Get electric.

 The concept is actually very simple.
-Electric scooters may be more expensive to buy outright, but the servicing, fuel and depreciation costs of gas (petrol) scooters make them much more expensive to own.
-Electrics usually work out around 50% to 75% less for the real per km cost.
+Electric scooters may be more expensive to buy outright, but the servicing, fuel and depreciation costs of petrol (petrol) scooters make them much more expensive to own.
+Electrics usually work out around 50% less for the real per km cost.

 The low purchase price of a gas scooter is just a way to sucker you in….
 Just like with a cell phone, the real cost is coming later….
 Overall gas scooters can end up costing you around twice as much as an electric scooter.